 Today on Build, host Maggie Crowley sits down with Christina Wodtke, author of the legendary book Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, which Maggie describes as the best book on goal setting – ever.

-In the episode, Maggie and Christina, dive deep into Christina’s experience in product roles at MySpace, Zynga and Linkedin, her transition out of industry and into academia as a lecturer at Standford, and of course using Objectives and Key Results (OKRs) as a framework for achieving your team and company-wide goals.
+In the episode, Maggie and Christina, dive deep into Christina’s experience in product roles at MySpace, Zynga and LinkedIn, her transition out of industry and into academia as a lecturer at Stanford, and of course using Objectives and Key Results (OKRs) as a framework for achieving your team and company-wide goals.
 So if you’re looking to start 2019 off on the right foot, this episode is for you.